dandavison/delta/manual/src/installation.md

 Alternatively you can install delta using a package manager: see [repology.org/git-delta](https://repology.org/project/git-delta/versions).

 Note that the package is often called `git-delta`, but the executable installed is called `delta`.
-Here is a quick sumary for selected package managers:
+Here is a quick summary for selected package managers:

 <table>
   <tr>